Learn how to register to vote

-To register for the June 30, 2020 Primary Election, your voter registration must be received by your county clerk by 5:00 pm on June 19, 2020.
+To register for the November 3, 2020 General Election, your voter registration must be received by your county clerk by 5:00 pm on October 23, 2020.
 You can register to vote using one of the methods below:

 - Registering with a paper form.
 Fill out a paper registration form and mail or email a scanned copy to your county clerk.
 You can find your county clerk’s contact information at this link.

 - Registering online at the website voter.utah.gov.
 A valid Utah driver license or valid Utah ID is required.